Student Wellbeing & Support

 We’re here to help you feel safe, supported, and ready to learn.

 Willow is Haygrove’s wellbeing space.
 It’s a calm, safe place where you can talk, get support, or take a moment to reset.
-Whether you’re feeling overwhelmed, anxious, upset, or just need someone to listen, the Wellbeing Team is here for you.
+Whether you are feeling overwhelmed, anxious, upset, or just need someone to listen, the Wellbeing Team is here for you.

 Why might I visit wellbeing?